Meet Ruth

 As a staffer in the California Legislature, Ruth was responsible for housing and transportation policy in her legislative office.
 She worked directly with stakeholders to collect and incorporate feedback on a range of issues and concerns.
 During the COVID-19 pandemic, Ruth triaged and completed critical casework by working with city and county governments to resolve emergency housing, unemployment, and public health issues.

-Ruth returned to community college while working full-time in the California Legislature to take statistics and economics courses to deepen her education in preparation for a Master’s in Public Policy (MPP) at UC Berkeley Goldman School of Public Policy.
+Ruth returned to community college while working full-time in the California Legislature to take statistics and economics courses and deepen her education in preparation for a Master’s in Public Policy (MPP) at UC Berkeley Goldman School of Public Policy.
 While in her MPP, she worked closely with legislators who sponsored policy analyses she authored on policy methods to improve worker welfare.

 In 2022, Ruth co-founded a gender and racial equity coalition called Stop Sexual Harassment in Politics (SHIP).
 Forming a broad coalition of organizations across the country, Ruth blew the whistle on sexual harassment, discrimination, and retaliation in the California Legislature and worked directly with Senate leadership and legislative allies to achieve critical labor policy advances.